kswelsh/ghostKey/README.md

   - 421-425: Required module information.<br />

 ## Using the Module
-  Step 1: Clone the repo from GitHub.
+  Step 1: Clone the repo from GitHub.<br />
-  Step 2: CD to the destination at which the cloned files are located.
+  Step 2: CD to the destination at which the cloned files are located.<br />
-  Step 3: If you do not have the 'ghostKey.ko' file, run the 'make' command.
+  Step 3: If you do not have the 'ghostKey.ko' file, run the 'make' command.<br />
-  Step 4: Type in 'sudo insmod ghostKey.ko'
+  Step 4: Type in 'sudo insmod ghostKey.ko'<br />
-        The Module is now inserted on to your machine Step 5: Upon 'sudo <command> <enter> recording will start.
+        The Module is now inserted on to your machine<br />
+  Step 5: Upon 'sudo <command> <enter> recording will start.<br />
-  Step 6: The next text typed in will be considered a password and will be stored.
+  Step 6: The next text typed in will be considered a password and will be stored.<br />
-  Step 7: Type in 'sudo rmmod ghostKey.ko'
+  Step 7: Type in 'sudo rmmod ghostKey.ko'<br />
   Step 8: To view the information 'sudo dmesg'<br />

 ## Important Note